paslandau/paslandau.github.io/source/about/index.md

 - 2012: Started working as SEO consultant at TRG (The Reach Group) in Hamburg
 - 2013-01: Started lecturing at [AFS Akademie für Fortbildung in Suchmaschinenoptimierung](http://www.afs-akademie.org/) (bi-yearly) on the topic of "Pagerank und Trustrank"
 - 2013-05: Started working at [Tchibo GmbH](http://www.tchibo.com/) as Technical SEO Manager
-- 2016-04: Started working at [ABOUT YOU GmbH](http://corporate.aboutyou.de/en/) as Lead Marketing Technology
+- 2016-04: Started working at [ABOUT YOU GmbH](http://corporate.aboutyou.de/en/) as Lead/Head of Marketing Technology

 ## Slightly longer